EricssonBroadcastServices/javascript-sdk/README.md

 1. `npm install`, this will install all dependencies and link together all packages in this repo
 2. `npm run build` to build once and `npm run watch` to rebuild on changes
 3. `npm install <path-to-this-repo>/packages/<package-to-work-with>` run this from any project using these packages.
-4. `npm run demo` to run the demo appliction in the whitelabel-react package
+4. `npm run demo` to run the demo appliction in the app-sdk-react package

 ## Release packages